GalaxyBuilder-oss/GalaxyBuilder-oss/README.md

-- 👋 Hi, I’m @SalimHT
+- 👋 Hi, I’m Salim Hidayat
 - 👀 I’m interested in Coding And Designing
 - 🌱 I’m currently learning A Creative Design
-- 📫 How to reach me on Facebook, Twitter, Or Instagram
+- 📫 Find me on Facebook, Twitter, Or Instagram

 <!---
 SalimHT/SalimHT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.